issaevis/holbertonschool-printf/README.md

 - stddef.h: Defines several macros and types used in other standard library headers.
 - stdarg.h: Defines a variable argument list and the macros used to parse them.

 You must have a `C` compiler installed on your own machine.
-All tests are made on a `Ubuntu 20.04` using `gcc` as the compiler
+All tests are made on a `Ubuntu 20.04` using `gcc` as the compiler.

 ## Contributing